jodelcharles/netCDF-server/README.md

 ### Installing

-Click green code dropdown to download and unzip this project structure into a directory on your local machine, or open in GitHub desktop.
+<a href="https://github.com/jodelcharles/netCDF-server/archive/refs/heads/main.zip">Download and unzip</a> this project structure into a directory on your local machine, or click green <> Code dropdown to open in GitHub desktop.

 Or clone repository locally: